WATCH: Amanda Shaw’s Cajun Christmas Special

-NEW ORLEANS (WGNO) — New Orleans’ very own WGNO is proud to present celebrity singer and fiddler, Amanda Shaw, for the second of four Cajun Christmas Special viewings continuing with this spectacular holiday showcase at 4 p.m. on WGNO-ABC 26.
+NEW ORLEANS (WGNO) — New Orleans’ very own WGNO is proud to present celebrity singer and fiddler, Amanda Shaw, for the third of four Cajun Christmas Special viewings continuing with this spectacular Christmas Day showcase at noon on WGNO-ABC 26.

 As part of her annual holiday series, Shaw has donated $5,200 to both the Children’s Hospital New Orleans and the Bayou Relief initiative launched by the Amanda Shaw Foundation Fund following the catastrophic damage done by Hurricane Ida in August.